Sleep Stages (Light, Deep, REM)

 At this point, the body may also be going through a “detox.”
 That’s right.
 Studies are still looking at how the body detoxes during deep sleep, but the results suggest that this could be what’s happening.
 Who needs a detox tea when you’ve got a good night’s sleep?

-If you worked out the day before, you might find yourself in the deep sleep stage more often.
+If you worked out the day before, you might be more often in the deep sleep stage.
 Otherwise, we only spend about 15% of our night in deep sleep.

 different things that affect sleep